ortus-docs/testbox-docs/gitlab.md

 ```

 The build file above leverages the `ortussolutions/commandbox:alpine` image, which is a compact and secure image for CommandBox.
+We then have a few stages, but let's focus on the `run_tests` pipeline.